-In my version of this Jamaican Pepper Sauce, besides the habaneros and fruit, I like to add a carrot not only for the added sweetness to help cut the heat, but it helps with the consistency as the pureed fruit sometimes makes this thinner and saucier (is that a word?) then I like.
+In my version of this Jamaican Pepper Sauce, besides the habaneros and fruit, I like to add a carrot not only for the added sweetness to help cut the heat, but it helps with the consistency as the pureed fruit sometimes makes this thinner than I like.

 I prefer the mango over the pineapple alone for the tropical fruit addition, but after doing a side by side comparison thought I’d marry the two and found that to be quite desirable.

 I also found that when I first made this in the food processor it was still a little on the thick, slightly chunky side, like an applesauce.
 I also pureed it all in my blender (Vitamix) to make a smoother version, a sauce-like consistency.
 Either way works, but be prepared as this kicks it.
 No lie, it’s a hot one.
 Luckily the fruit’s sweet and acidic flavors assist in cooling.

 I used to use Scotch Bonnet chiles when I could find them, but when I made this Jamaican Pepper Sauce with habaneros, decided that was the trick for the ultimate hot pepper sauce.
 To learn more about chiles, I wrote a little informative breakdown of them in a post called Choosing the Right Pepper.